-The National Herbarium of Victoria (MEL) houses 1.2 million botanical specimens from around the world.
+There are approximately 1.5 million botanical specimens from around the world housed at the National Herbarium of Victoria at Royal Botanic Gardens Victoria (MEL).
 Approximately 45,000 of these are lichen specimens, of which over 500 are type specimens.

 The Australian lichen collections at MEL date back to the first half of the nineteenth century and include specimens collected from all over Australia.
 The vast majority of MEL's 32,000 Australian lichen collections have been databased.
 Collecting information for these specimens is available via Australia’s Virtual Herbarium.

 Significant nineteenth-century Australian collectors include Ferdinand von Mueller, Richard Bastow and Francis Wilson.
-More recent lichen collectors of note include Jim Willis, Cliff Beauglehole, Jack Elix and Kathleen Ralston.
+More recent lichen collectors of note include Jim Willis, Cliff Beauglehole, Jack Elix, Kathleen Ralston and Val Stajsic.
 One other notable collector is John Whinray, whose contribution from the Furneaux group of islands north of Tasmania provides a comprehensive record of its lichen flora.
 MEL currently holds over 1,000 of Whinray's lichen collections from this region.

 The foreign lichen collection, which totals approximately 25,000 specimens, includes material from all continents and is particularly rich in nineteenth-century collections from Europe.
 The bulk of MEL's foreign lichen collection was acquired in 1883 from the herbarium of German botanist Otto Sonder.